Truth Social: Regulatory issues

 In June 2022, federal regulators investigated whether TMTG had illegally coordinated with its holding company, Digital World Acquisition Corp, prior to the latter going public.
 A federal grand jury was empaneled as part of the investigation.
 TMTG released a statement saying they are cooperating with the investigation.
 Due to the investigation, Digital World has not merged with TMTG as planned.
 Digital World asked its shareholders to vote to allow an extra year to complete the merger, but as of September 6, 2022, it appeared they will not vote in favor of the extra time.
 If the companies do not merge, Truth Social may not receive from Digital World.

 Donald Trump was revealed to have left the company's board on June 8, prior to the issuing of subpoenas.

 World Trademark Review reported that "Truth Social" had been applied for as a trademark in the European Union within a week of the announcement of Trump's company, and registered, potentially preventing the Truth Social service from operating in most of Europe.
 At the end of August 2022, the U.S. Patent and Trademark Office denied Trump Media & Technology Group's application for a trademark on "Truth Social" as two companies already use the term.

 A whistleblower submission was made by Will Wilkerson to the Securities and Exchange Commission in August 2022, with original source information of alleged federal securities law violations, detailing fraudulent misrepresentations in violation of federal securities laws.
 Wilkerson was one of the company's earliest employees; he held the post of senior vice president of operations, and was intimately involved in internal TMTG business strategy discussions.
 He was dismissed from the company in October 2022.

 In June 2023, U.S. prosecutors charged three Florida men for insider trading allegedly related to DWAC (Digital World Acquisition Corp) as part of Trump's social media merger deal in 2021.

 On February 15, 2024, the SEC approved the merger, declaring the registration statement for DWAC's combination with TMTG to be effective after markets closed on Wednesday, February 14, 2024.

+On August 1, 2026, the Trump Media & Technology Group launched a "Truth API" data feed that gave early access to posts from high-profile accounts on Truth Social, including Trump and vice-president JD Vance, for a monthly subscription fee of $100,000.
+On August 12, The Intercept and the Freedom of the Press Foundation filed a federal lawsuit against Trump, calling Truth API "extraordinary, corrupt and unconstitutional".
+On September 21, the City of San Francisco also filed a lawsuit, alleging violations of California's Unfair Competition Law, which prohibits insider trading.